tinaponting/protect-wordpress/README.md

 Love ///  Kristina Sweden  :

 ***UPDATED FILES AND FOLDERS: *******
+* Updated: 25027 wp-includes - wp-admin, ERROR  on my I  use..
 * Updated: 250531 perishablepress.com8g-firewall with Latest Aibots - not wanted:)
 * Updated: 25027 wp-content, more speed.
 * Updated: 25027 wp-includes ? wp-admin, more securtity.